mahowa/Covid-19-d3/README.md

 HINT: Look through code.
 There are some notes on things that might help you get started Hacking.

+## Getting Started

+Fork this project on [CodeSandbox](https://codesandbox.io/s/github/mahowa/Covid-19-d3) which is by far the easiest way to get started

+#### Work on it locally

+Run `npm i && npm run start`

 ## Contributing
 If you've ever wanted to contribute to open source, and a great cause, now is your chance!